 During the week ten glorious gardens will be opened up to the public.
 View cool climate gardens that are very different to most gardens in Queensland.

-On February 26 Stanthorpe hosts the first ever Australian National Busking Championships™ - South East Queensland Regional Finals.
+On February 24 Stanthorpe hosts the Australian National Busking Championships™ – South East Queensland Regional Finals.
 Buskers are invited to vie for a pool of over $5000 in prize money.